monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 ### 2.4 Fairness-Aware Data Generation

-Fairness-aware data generation techniques create **new synthetic training examples** to reduce bias in the original dataset.
+- Fairness-aware data generation techniques create **new synthetic training examples** to reduce bias in the original dataset.
-Unlike reweighting or transformation methods, they **generate new samples** to improve representation and reduce discriminatory patterns.
+- They **generate new samples** to improve representation and reduce discriminatory patterns.
-These techniques are useful when there are **large representation gaps, complex correlations, or privacy limits** on using real data.
+- These techniques are useful when there are **large representation gaps, complex correlations, or privacy limits** on using real data.

 ---